winterrocks/winterrocks/README.md

 As a bonus, there was also a post about Linux Kernel Loadable Modules (KLM) a.k.a.
 Loadable Kernel Modules (LKM):
 - [Are KLMs GPL or not?](oss_licensing_posts/klm_gpl_or_not.md)

+I also encourage people to check the original LinkedIn posts because there are some very good comments from some of the industry leaders.

 ## 📫 How to reach me:
 - Email is most likely the best way
 - I'm also happy to get linked on LinkedIn, but please send me a note why we should be linked